ckeditor/ckeditor4-docs/docs/guide/dev/framed/README.md

 ### Alternative Methods for Creating a Classic Editor

-Apart from the CKEDITOR.replace method you can also use the following options to create a classic editor on your page:
+Apart from the {@linkapi CKEDITOR.replace CKEDITOR.replace} method you can also use the following options to create a classic editor on your page:

-* The CKEDITOR.appendTo method &ndash; Creates a new editor instance at the end of a specific DOM element.
+* The {@linkapi CKEDITOR.appendTo CKEDITOR.appendTo} method &ndash; Creates a new editor instance at the end of a specific DOM element.
-* The CKEDITOR.replaceAll method &ndash; Replaces all `<textarea>` elements available in the document (or just all those that match certain criteria) with editor instances.
+* The {@linkapi CKEDITOR.replaceAll CKEDITOR.replaceAll} method &ndash; Replaces all `<textarea>` elements available in the document (or just all those that match certain criteria) with editor instances.
 * The automatic replacement of all `<textarea>` elements of a `ckeditor` class in the document with CKEditor instances.

 ## Complete Sample